Traditional Lands of Treaty 6 First Nations and the homelands of the Métis Nation of Alberta Region 4.

 A compassionate community of free religious thought, inviting all people to rest, grow, and serve the world.

-Space is limited, so you must register.
-Reserve your spot through Eventbrite HERE.
+Space is limited, so you must register ahead, and claim your seat in person by 6:40 on the event night.
+Reserve your spot through Eventbrite via the registration button, below.

 Event volunteers, including singers & musicians, do NOT need a ticket.
 We have already counted you in the numbers.